Change of name or address, of any party listed on a licence

 Interim authority notice

-Apply online for a interim authority notice
+Apply online for an interim authority notice

 Tacit consent does not apply to this application.